jeremydyoung/junit-exercise/README.md

 This is a simple repository to allow developers to explore jUnit and Java.

 You should be able to pull this project up in whatever IDE you desire.
-A simple gradle build is available sholud you desire to use it.
+A simple gradle build is available should you desire to use it.

 To use gradle to check your work simply execute:

-./gradlew build
+Linux / Cygwin / Mac OS X
+`./gradlew build`
+Windows
+`gradlew build`

 This command will compile all source, and run all tests.